abhiram-s2002/racer/PRIVACY_POLICY.md

 ### 5.1 With Other Users
 - Your profile information (username, avatar, location, verification status) is visible to other users
 - Messages you send are shared with recipients
-- Listing information is publicly visible within the app
+- Listing and request information is publicly visible within the app
 - Your activity status may be visible to other users
 - Your ratings and reviews are visible to other users
 - Your leaderboard position and achievements may be visible to other users